BernardoReiis/BernardoReiis/README.md

 ### Hi there 👋, I'm Bernardo Reis

-A Computer Science Student at NOVA School of Science and Technology & Web 3 Enthusiast
+A Computer Science Student at NOVA School of Science and Technology and a Web 3 Enthusiast

 #### Find me at: